 Reamer and his team collected the materials for building the Old House from the area surrounding the hotel.
 This ethos reflects the Arts & Crafts tradition in architecture which emphasised handcrafted work and locally sourced materials.
 It’s all pretty impressive especially considering Reamer was only 29 years old when he built this Inn.
 Moreover, Reamer was a self-taught architect so everything you see he learned on the job.

 I absolutely loved the beauty of the staircase rails made with naturally-occurring timber shapes.
 Reamer and his team would painstakingly search the local area for the right pairings of logs to create a primitive yet sophisticated look.

-The lobby is spectacular with its massive three-story ceiling.
+The lobby of the Old Faithful Lodge is spectacular with its massive three-story ceiling.
 There is a 500 ton giant volcanic stone fireplace with a large wood and iron clock above it.
 The lobby has 2 sets of galleried landings going around it.
 In the middle there is a ‘crow’s nest’ where in former times musicians would play for the audience gathered below.